Birthed in fire, the twenty-four year investigation into Mark Himebaugh’s disappearance appears to be heating up.

 Although his parents’ separation the previous winter had been a trying time

-and Mark had some slight emotional difficulties—he’d been prescribed Prozac to control his obsessive compulsive disorder—there was no way the budding Romeo would’ve missed the much-anticipated outing.
+and Mark had some slight emotional difficulties—he’d been prescribed Prozac to control his obsessive compulsive disorder—there was no way he would’ve missed the much-anticipated outing.

 At 6pm Mrs. Himebaugh launched the opening salvo in a campaign that would span decades: